Cover photo v2

 Alejandro Chavez-Badiola, co-founder & CMO

-Since inception, Conceivable has raised $70M in equity, including a $50M Series A in September 2025 led by Advance Venture Partners with ARTIS Ventures, ACME, Stride and others reinvesting.
-Clinical operations launched in January 2025, and the team is currently running a 100-patient IRB pilot in Mexico City under the AURA platform, building on 18 healthy babies already born from earlier prototypes.
-US commercial launch is targeted for early 2026.
+Conceivable has raised $70 million in total, including a $50 million Series A in September 2025 led by Advance Venture Partners, with ARTIS Ventures, ACME, Stride, and others reinvesting.
+A 100-patient IRB pilot is running in Mexico City.
+US commercial launch is targeted for H2 2026.

 CO-INVESTORS

-• Conceivable Coinvestor Artis Ventures
+• Nuevo Conceivable Coinvestor Artis

-• Conceivable Coinvestor Stride VC
+• Y12 Conceivable Stride VC 140px

 • CHALLENGE